valeriosillari/zitronenstrasse/README_todo.md

 ## TODO

-### OG images and social images
+#### OG images and social images

-- linkedin for computer/pc is oK. on mobile app use different sizes? could we set custom image here with smaller sizes? another meta tag to set?
-- the front front IMAGE looks having perfect proportions! https://frontendfront.com/
+icons: follow logic from latest boileplate.

+set icons with online generator: http://iconifier.net/ | start image is 256x256

+- 1) favicon.ico : 32x32px
+- 2) apple_touch_icon.png : 192x192px (for apple stuff)

 ### CONTACT PAGE: set node mailer and all the logic

 ### NO JS message: if browser has no js set ...